Team

 Cath Lawson

 Cath has over 10 years of programme management experience working for a number of leading environmental NGOs and across a diverse portfolio of projects and programmes.
 She has strong technical knowledge, with a particular focus on the illegal wildlife trade in Africa.
 Cath is skilled in building relationships with key partners and stakeholders at all levels and have managed and supported work that is funded by a range of donors, including statutory funding, trusts and foundations, individuals, and corporates.
-Cath works as Senior Programme Manager, Eastern Africa at Fauna & Flora International and is IGCP’s board member.
+Cath works as Senior Programme Manager, Eastern Africa at Fauna & Flora International and is IGCP’s board chair.

 Cath.Lawson@fauna-flora.org